 Japan Trip 2023 Exhibit Recap – Rune Naito at Kobe Fashion Museum!

-One of the highlights was the amazing retrospective on Rune Naito at the Kobe Fashion Museum which is running from April 8, 2023 through June 25, 2023.
+One of the main highlights of my trip was the amazing retrospective on Rune Naito at the Kobe Fashion Museum which is running from April 8, 2023 through June 25, 2023.
 This exhibit, celebrating 70 years since his debut, offers a comprehensive look at Rune’s extensive career, starting with his magazine illustrations in the 1950s and spanning all the way to his oil paintings from the 2000s.
 It is truly a must-see for any kawaii history nerds.

-The subsequent rooms showcased a variety goods emphasizing Rune Naito’s influence on interior design trends, including his classic white wicker ware.
+The subsequent rooms showcased a variety of goods emphasizing Rune Naito’s influence on interior design trends, including his classic white wicker ware.
 Plus, there was even an entire corner dedicated to his trademark tomato pattern, complete with photo spot!

 And no exhibition on Rune Naito would be complete without featuring his ceramics and other fun character goods.
 Seeing the beloved classics like Rune Panda and cute little cupids was super awesome, but it was even more fun to discover numerous other characters like Jimmy the American and Little Tiger that I had never seen before!